canjs/canjs/view/mustache/mustache.md

 Mustache and Handlebar templates are compatible with can.Mustache, so you can import existing templates and automagically start live-binding.

+## Demos

+ - [TodoMVC](http://addyosmani.github.com/todomvc/labs/architecture-examples/canjs/) is a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV* frameworks of today.

 ## Getting Started

 Mustache templates looks similar to normal HTML except